Chirojeugd-Vlaanderen/contributionbatchhelper/README.md

   existing financial batch.
 If you want to use this, you might want to patch CiviCRM, so that you can
   [search for contributions that are not yet contained in any batch](https://issues.civicrm.org/jira/browse/CRM-19325).
-* It provides an api action @BatchedContribution.get@, that does the same as @Contribution.get@, but also returns the ID of the batch the contribution is contained in (if any).
+* It provides an api action `BatchedContribution.get`, that does the same as `Contribution.get`, but also returns the ID of the batch the contribution is contained in (if any).
 It allows filtering on batch ID as well.

 ## dependencies